sudosoph/docs/content/reference/entities-and-nomenclature.md

 ## Proxy

 A Proxy (or more technically correct “Reverse Proxy”) is the server handling requests within each environment (e.g. Varnish Cache ).
-The nature and configuration of the Proxy is subject to the changes a user may make in the respective environments. section.io’s commands can then be called to synchonise the configuration of the Proxies between the Instances in each Environment.
+The nature and configuration of the Proxy is subject to the changes a user may make in the respective environments.
+Section’s commands can then be called to synchonise the configuration of the Proxies between the Instances in each Environment.

 ## Proxy Stack